Henry T. Wooster: United States ambassador to Jordan

 On November 13, 2019, President Donald Trump announced his intent to nominate Wooster to be the next United States Ambassador to Jordan.
 On November 19, 2019, his nomination was sent to the United States Senate.
 On May 13, 2020, a hearing on his nomination was held before the Senate Foreign Relations Committee.
 He was confirmed on August 6, 2020 by voice vote.
 He arrived in Jordan on September 18, 2020.
 He presented his credentials on October 18, 2020.
 Henry T. Wooster renewed on September 15, 2025, the continued diplomatic and material support provided by the United States to the Transition in Haiti.

+On June 1, 2026, President Donald Trump nominated Wooster to serve as the next United States ambassador to Kenya, subject to confirmation by the United States Senate.

 Personal life

 He speaks French and Russian and has a working knowledge of Arabic, Persian, and Aramaic.